Badgerati/Pode/docs/Hosting/IIS.md

 This allows you to write a Pode server that works locally, but will also automatically work under IIS without having to change anything!

 !!! note
-    This does mean that the Pode server will force all endpoints to `127.0.0.1:PORT`.
+    This does mean that Pode will force all endpoints to `127.0.0.1:PORT`.
 So if you had two different IPs before, they'll be merged into one.

 ## HTTPS